Skip to main content

 REST API v2 Authentication

-Both API keys and OAuth tokens can be used to authenticate with the REST API v2:
+Use a secret API key to authenticate with the REST API v2:

 Authorization: Bearer sk_1234567890abcdef